Intrenion/Milcraft/doctrine/fighting-talk.md

 Some conflicts force choices in which every available option causes harm.

 **Action**
-Choose the least harmful feasible course with full awareness of its cost.
+Choose the least harmful feasible course, fully aware of its cost.

 **Outcome**
 Leaders will handle tragic choices with greater honesty and care.